CalebJVinson/quantum_portfolio/README.md

 # Quantum Portfolio

 The origin of this project was extension on a project in a senior physics course *PHYS 4315: Introduction to Quantum Computing*, which is crosslisted as a masters course in electrical engineering *ECE 5332: Special Topics in Electrical Engineering*.
 The majority of the background and coursework was from the text ***Introduction to Classical and Quantum Computing*** by Thomas G. Wong.
 The text explores classical computing and its quantum counterparts.
-This leads into the eventual work of Nielsen and Chuang's ***Quantum Computation and Quantum Information***, which we covered sections of along with some of schr \"{o} dinger's equation.
+This leads into the eventual work of Nielsen and Chuang's ***Quantum Computation and Quantum Information***, which we covered sections of along with some of Schrödinger's equation for algorithmic preparation.

+This is a brief overview of differences.

 | Concept                  | Classical               | Quantum                |
 |--------------------------|-------------------------|------------------------|